nodejs/node/doc/api/debugger.markdown

 steps over to the next line.
 Type `help` to see what other commands are available.

+Pressing `enter` without typing a command will repeat the previous debugger command.

 ## Watchers

 It is possible to watch expression and variable values while debugging.
 On